santosp1/santosp1.github.io/_portfolio/olympic_games_data.md

 A descriptive analysis of a dataset containing participants and medal winners from the Modern Olympic Games, from their inception in 1896 to the 2016 Olympic Games in Rio de Janeiro.

+## What is the data, and where does it come from?

+The data came from a .bak file: a backup of a SQL Server database.
+It contains info about Olympic athletes, such as name, sport, nation code, year(s) of participation, medals and others.

-## What is the problem here?
+## What's the problem here?

-There is a business problem, a demand sent in from the editorial manager of a media and press company.
+There is a business problem, a demand sent from the newsroom manager of a media and press company.
 The demand and a brainstorm/overview of it are in the business-demand-news file.

 In short, there is a request to generate a data visualization that would help readers understand the historical performance of countries at the Olympic Games, with the possibility of selecting their own country.
-Additional details about competitors are also interesting, as well as any other insights the analyst might find.
+Additional details about competitors are also interesting, as well as any other insights the analyst may find.

 ## How was the solution planned?